macroviewer/NexusTrader/README.md

 ## Contributing

-Thank you for considering contributing to TradeBotPro!
+Thank you for considering contributing to nexustrader!
 We greatly appreciate any effort to help improve the project.
 If you have an idea for an enhancement or a bug fix, the first step is to open an [issue](https://github.com/Quantweb3-ai/tradebot-pro/issues) on GitHub.
 This allows us to discuss your proposal and ensure it aligns with the project's goals, while also helping to avoid duplicate efforts.